 Cover Letter Examples (for Different Scenarios)

 A well-written cover letter should be tailored to the job you’re applying for.
-Below are examples for different situations to help you craft a letter that suits your experience level and career goals.
+Below are examples of different situations to help you craft a letter that suits your experience level and career goals.

 If you’re applying for your first job or have little experience, focus on transferable skills, coursework, internships, or volunteer work.
 Highlight enthusiasm and a willingness to learn.